Differential pressure transmitter

 How does the differential pressure sensor work?

-The pressure has two pressure ports: one port for low pressure (LP) and one port for high pressure (HP).
+The differential pressure sensor has two pressure measurement ports: one for low pressure (BP or LP) and one for high pressure (HP).

-The intelligent pressure transmitter industrial FCX measures the pressure difference by the change in deformation of two metal diaphragms.
+The pressure transmitter capacitive system measures pressure differences by deforming two metal diaphragms.

-The metal diaphragms will transmit the measured differential pressure via an internal fluid to the microcapacitive element.
+The metal diaphragms will transmit the measured differential pressure via an internal transmission fluid (oil) to the micro-capacitive electronic chip.

-The signal is then digitally processed by the electronic unit to obtain an analogue and digital signal.
+The signal is then processed digitally by the electronics unit to convert the deformation into an analog 4-20 mA and digital HART signal.

 What is the unit of differential pressure?